 The 2026 Residential Development Summit brings together the people driving that change — developers, investors, planners, iwi, local government and policymakers — to explore the future of housing and infrastructure delivery.

-Over two engaging days at the New Zealand International Convention Centre, delegates will hear from national and international experts, including insights from Canada’s Sen̓áḵw partnership, and take part in thought-provoking discussions on planning reform, funding models, construction innovation and community outcomes.
+Across one intensive day at the New Zealand International Convention Centre, delegates will hear from national and international experts, including insights from world-leading case studies, and thought-provoking discussions on planning reform, funding models, construction innovation and community outcomes.

 From the site tour to the closing keynote, this is where ideas turn into action — and where the future of residential development takes shape.